thomasloven/hass-browser_mod/README.md

 </details>

 <details><summary>window_reload</summary>
 Forces the browser to reload the page.
-Same as clicking your browsers refresh button.
+Same as clicking your browser's refresh button.

 > Note: This is not guaranteed to clear the frontend cache.